sgshulman/DGEM/README.md

 ## DGEM configuration
 The first program argument is a configuration file.
 If the argument is not provided, the program use parameters.json file.
-The configuration file has following sections:
+The configuration file has the following sections:

 ### Method Parameters